matuteiglesias/journal/content/Business/2025-06-27_Developed_Real_Estate_SERP_and_Marketing_Strategie.md

 - Defined data structure and filtering logic for commercial property listings, proposing a base model for the `locales_comerciales` table.
 - Synthesized structured data for commercial rental listings in GBA Norte, suggesting filtering and ranking actions, and export options.
 - Conducted a detailed analysis of a commercial property, proposing optimized ad text and SERP positioning strategies.
-- Developed strategies for publishing and promoting commercial rentals in Buenos Aires, including cross-posting, local [[SEO]], ad design, process [[automation]], and result measurement.
+- Developed strategies for publishing and promoting commercial rentals in Buenos Aires, including cross-posting, local [[SEO]], ad design, process automation, and result measurement.

 ### Achievements
 - Established a comprehensive framework for [[SEO]] and marketing strategies for commercial property listings.